 riding classes and your motorcycle insurance

-As if taking a motorcycle training course didn't already offer enough benefits, here's one more: many insurers (including us) reward your increased knowledge and safety behind the handlebars with shiny motorcycle insurance discounts.
+As if taking a motorcycle training course didn't already offer enough benefits, here's one more: Depending on your state, Esurance could reward your increased knowledge and safety behind the handlebars with a shiny Safety Course discount.
 Now that's how you get your riding career off to a rip-roaring start!

 Get your motorcycle insurance quote today to see more ways we can help you can save.